The Mouth-Body Connection

 • Smoking

-Gum disease is typically caused by bacteria and other particles that have formed plaque on a patient’s teeth.
-Flossing and brushing helps patients get rid of plaque.
+Gum disease is typically caused by bacteria that have formed plaque on a patient’s teeth.
+Flossing and brushing help patients get rid of plaque.
 When plaque is not removed, it can form tartar which isn’t cleaned through brushing.
-Tartar can only be removed by a dental hygienist or a dentist at a professional cleaning.
+Tartar can only be removed by a dental hygienist or a dentist during a professional cleaning.

 Patients don’t normally show signs of gum disease until they’re adults.
 However, in certain circumstances, gum disease can show up in a patient of any age.
-Men have been shown to more likely have gum disease over women.
-Gum disease is most likely to crop up in a patient when plaque is allowed to build up under and along the patient’s gum line.
+Men have a greater chance of developing gum disease than women.
+Gum disease is most likely to develop when plaque is allowed to build up under and along the patient’s gum line.

 What Are The Symptoms of Gum Disease?

-There are numerous symptoms of gum disease.
+There are several signs and symptoms of gum disease.
 However, gum disease cannot always be detected through visual observations alone.
-It is crucial that you make an appointment with our office if you think that you may have gum disease so that you can undergo a thorough examination by our trained staff.
-While at home, if you detect any of the following symptoms, you may have gum disease:
+It is crucial that you make an appointment with our office if you think that you have gum disease.
+Dr. Trujillo will undergo a thorough examination of your condition.
+If you detect any of the following symptoms, talk to Dr. Trujillo:

 • Gums that are swollen, red, bleeding, or tender.

-• Your teeth appear to be longer or you visibly observe that your gums have begun to recede.
+• Your teeth appear longer than they used to be or you observe that your gums have begun to recede.

 • You consistently have bad breath.

 These symptoms may be a sign of a serious problem with gum disease.
-While at our office, you should inform us of your medical history so that we can identify any risk factors or conditions that you may have that could cause gum disease.
-While at our office, we can check your gums for any signs of inflammation or deep pockets in your mouth.
+During your visit to our office in Phoenix, AZ, you are asked to provide your medical history.
+This is so we can identify any risk factors or conditions that could cause gum disease.

 Start your day